Skip to Main Content

 Your insurance agent can help you determine what auto insurance type and level of coverage best suit your needs, and once you reach that agreement, you purchase your policy by paying the premium.
 An insurance policy is a contract based on a good faith agreement that if you are involved in a covered claim, your insurance company will pay for damages based on your coverage and up to the limits you carry.

 Sometimes, a specific coverage type will carry a deductible.
 This is the amount of money you must pay out-of-pocket to use that coverage.
-This is often the case with comprehensive and collision.
+Liability coverage claims don’t require a deductible, but collision, comprehensive and uninsured/underinsured motorist coverages typically have separate deductibles.
 For instance, a $500 deductible on collision means that the first $500 worth of damage to your vehicle is your responsibility if you are at fault in an accident.
 The rest of the damage is typically covered by your insurance company (up to the ACV of your vehicle).
-Sometimes, your insurance company will subtract the deductible from your payout amount.
+It’s standard practice for the insurance company to deduct the deductible from your claim payout amount.

 How to file a claim